nixcon/2024.nixcon.org/content/_index.md

 # Tickets

-The tickets sale is not open yet.
-We'll update this section with a link to the ticketing system when we'll be ready to sell them.
+The ticket sales will begin sometime this week.
+We'll update this section with a link to the ticketing system when we're ready to sell them.
+There will be a proper announcement for that.

-Lorem ipsum dolor sit amet, officia excepteur ex fugiat reprehenderit enim labore culpa sint ad nisi Lorem pariatur mollit ex esse exercitation amet.
-Nisi anim cupidatat excepteur officia.
-Reprehenderit nostrud nostrud ipsum Lorem est aliquip amet voluptate voluptate dolor minim nulla est proident.
-Nostrud officia

-commodo officia dolor Lorem duis laboris cupidatat officia voluptate.
-Culpa proident adipisicing id nulla nisi laboris ex in Lorem sunt duis officia eiusmod.
-Aliqua reprehenderit commodo ex non excepteur duis sunt velit enim.
-Voluptate laboris sint cupidatat ullamco ut ea consectetur et est culpa et culpa duis.
+Everyone participating is expected to buy a ticket.
+That includes the event organizers and the speakers.

+Regular tickets will cost €133.70.
+Friends & Business Tickets will also be available.

 {{</ box >}}